 The maps that are included are either of the entire state or of large, complex bioregions.
-These are not helpful since only approximately 1/3 of those areas are apparently affected by the Program.
+These are not helpful since approximately only 1/3 of those areas are apparently affected by the Program.
 These areas are not identified.

 Even if the maps provided by the PEIR are used to estimate where projects might occur, there are conflicts between what the maps indicate and what the PEIR states.
 For example, the document's Condition Class map (4.2-13) indicates that much of southern coastal California is either significantly or moderately altered from its historical fire regime condition class.
 Yet the PEIR text cites research showing that most chaparral, the dominant ecosystem in coastal southern California, is within its historic fire return interval.
-US Forest Service research has shown that in fact, most of the chaparral in the four National Forests in southern California actually has a positive departure from historical fire patterns, meaning the native shrubland ecosystem is being threatened by too much fire as opposed to not enough (Safford and Schmidt 2008).
+In fact, the US Forest Service research has shown that most of the chaparral in the four National Forests in southern California actually has a positive departure from historical fire patterns, meaning the native shrubland ecosystem is being threatened by too much fire as opposed to not enough (Safford and Schmidt 2008).

 Since the PEIR does not specify which landowners are part of this Program, a landowner, a land manager, or the neighbor of a cleared parcel has no way of determining whether or not they are subject to this Program, or even of knowing whether they are affected by it.
 As a consequence, effected parties have no idea if they should be concerned with this PEIR or not.
+Therefore, the lack of specific location information makes it impossible for this document to meet CEQA's requirement of notification.